Slava/label-tool/README.md

 # Image Labeling Tool

-An web app that allows you to label images, draw bounding boxes, shapes, collect information in forms with dropdowns, checkboxes and inputs.
+This web app allows you to label images, draw bounding boxes, shapes, collect information in forms with dropdowns, checkboxes and inputs.

 The labeling UI provides a lot of features for drawing polygon shapes, editing them with assisted tracing with auto-tracing based on edges or an external ML model.